 What is the current status of the project?

-The new Eastlake Juvenile Courthouse, Los Angeles County, is in the site acquisition phase, with an expected construction completion date in winter 2022.
+The new Eastlake Juvenile Courthouse, Los Angeles County, is in the site selection phase, with an expected construction completion date in second quarter FY 2021-2022.
 This schedule is subject to change.

 Why does Los Angeles County need a new juvenile courthouse?

 The Superior Court of Los Angeles County is one of the largest trial court systems in the nation, serving approximately nine million county residents.
 Within this system, the Eastlake Juvenile Courthouse handles a high volume of delinquency cases, most involving in-custody juveniles, with over 19,000 visitors per month.
 The one-story courthouse, built in 1954, occupies approximately half of the county-owned building it shares with juvenile support services.
 Located adjacent to the Central Juvenile Hall, the courthouse and the hall are connected by a secure corridor for the transportation of in-custody juveniles to the courthouse.

 The current courthouse has numerous security deficiencies.
 The court hosts more than 20 classifications of in-custody juveniles that must be segregated from others, based on the types of delinquent acts committed.
 In-custody adults required to appear in court as parent, legal guardian, or as a participant in juvenile proceedings must also be accommodated.
 Unfortunately, the courthouse has only two secure holding cells, so the majority of in-custody juveniles and adults are held in unsecure waiting areas and public corridors while awaiting trial, creating potential security risks.
 In addition, the court’s space in the building is overcrowded and has severe seismic, physical, functional, accessibility, and efficiency issues, limiting the Court’s ability to provide adequate access to justice to Los Angeles County residents.
 Examples include:

 What is the plan for the new courthouse?